benkoger/kasanka/README.md

 # kasanka

+### detections_to_tracks.ipynb

+Connect frame by frame detections into movement trajectories across time.

 ### get-observation-frame-darkness.ipynb

 Calculates the average value of the blue channel in each frame of each cameras complete observation (across that camera's clips)